 Closing Session - Bonnie Robertson

-The last session was kicked off by Bob McAdam again, and Pam head some closing comments, before introducing Bonnie Robertson.
-Bonnie was VP of Organizational and Channel Development for Great Plains Software, and after Microsoft purchased it, was Director Channel Strategies for Microsoft Business Solutions.
-She retired from Microsoft in 2004 to form her own consulting firm.
+The last session was kicked off by Bob McAdam again, and Pam made some closing comments, before introducing Bonnie Robertson.
+Bonnie was VP of Organizational and Channel Development for Great Plains Software, and after Microsoft purchased it, was Director of Channel Strategies for Microsoft Business Solutions.
+She retired from Microsoft in 2004 to form her consulting firm.

-The primary topic of her presentation was on innovation.
+The primary topic of her presentation was innovation.
 Here are some key takeaways from the presentation:

-- Pay more attention to the people issues in the path (both yourselves and others)
+- Pay more attention to the people's issues in the path (both ourselves and others)

 - The software isn’t what builds or enables the community; the community is the community.